Q: “Can I participate in EFL sessions if I am suffering with an active mental health crisis that needs therapeutic attention?”

 YES.
 Having a fear of such a large and powerful animal is perfectly normal and common.
 There are so many ways to engage in sessions without compromising your personal sense of safety.
 Participants always have the freedom of choice in how far to push themselves through fear.

-Q: “What is a typical session like?”
+Q: “What is a typical EFL session like?”

-Typically for a one-hour session, participants begin with a brief grounding exercise and safety message followed by a period of herd observation from outside the paddock.
-At this point, the flow of remaining time depends on personal choices made by the participant.
-Sometimes an entire session occurs outside of the fence, while other times a participant is eager to have hands-on connection with the animals in the paddock.
-Oftentimes, participants choose to ease into the horse’s space and gently stand within the paddock but quietly existing at more of a distance.
-Those magical AHA moments are not something scripted, which is the whole point of the experience.
-Generally, after 40 minutes with the animals, we debrief the experience with casual dialogue in the barn before acknowledging your “take-aways” and intentions for follow-up.
+Typically for a one-hour session, participant(s) begin with a brief grounding exercise and safety message followed by a period of herd observation from outside the paddock.
+At this point, the flow of remaining time depends on personal choices made by the participant(s).
+Sometimes an entire session occurs outside of the fence, while other times a participant(s) is eager to have hands-on connection with the animals.
+Oftentimes, participants choose to ease into the horse’s space and gently stand among, but quietly existing at more of a distance.
+Those magical “AHA” moments are not something scripted, which is the whole point of the experience.
+Generally, after 30-40 minutes with the animals, we debrief the experience with dialogue and nature-based stress reduction activities before acknowledging key “take-aways” and intentions for follow-up.

 Q: “It’s so peaceful out there; can I bring a guest to just enjoy the grounds while I’m in session?”